Quick Start Guide

 - ✅ Installed the r2r CLI on your system

-- ✅ Initialized r2r configuration with AI provider settings
+- ✅ Initialized R2R CLI configuration with

 - ✅ Explored available commands with